What is Movement Intelligence?

 Movement Intelligence uses sensory guided movement to improve the interdependent relationship among all the many moving parts of the body, ensuring a healthy division of labour.

 No human being need deteriorate prematurely.
 If you do not move well, then life in general will be a difficult struggle, rather than rewarding, pleasurable, and beautiful.”

 Dr Ruthy Alon

-She is now 88, and continues to teach Movement Intelligence throughout Europe, America and the Asian Pacific to practitioners, students and the general public.
-She has become an elder and mentor to students in over 30 countries.
+Until her late eighties Ruthy continued to teach Movement Intelligence throughout Europe, America and the Asian Pacific to practitioners, students and the general public.
+She became an elder and mentor to students in over 30 countries.

-One of the special qualities that Ruthy brings to her teaching is her capacity to decipher complex combinations of movement management and to design solutions for how to improve them.
+One of the special qualities that Ruthy brought to her teaching was her capacity to decipher complex combinations of movement management and to design solutions for how to improve them.

-She offers clear verbal explanations that empower her students to comprehend and master the work on their own, with a sense of personal achievement.
+She offered clear verbal explanations that empowered her students to comprehend and master the work on their own, with a sense of personal achievement.

-In her mature years, she is a living model of what she is teaching, as demonstrated by her youthful, flowing way of moving, which she says is getting better every year!
+In her mature years, she was a living model of what she was teaching, as demonstrated by her youthful, flowing way of moving, which she always said was getting better every year!